 The PCjr had limited expandability.
-IBM integrated the most important ports onto the motherboard, which meant it didn’t need five expansion slots like the IBM PC had, and their solution for the expansion it did need was to use plug-in sidecars that you could change off the side of the machine.
+IBM integrated the most important ports onto the motherboard, which meant it didn’t need five expansion slots like the IBM PC had, and their solution for the expansion it did need was to use plug-in sidecars that you could chain off the side of the machine.
 It worked, but it wasn’t as elegant as the design they used for their business computers.
 To add a second disk drive or a hard drive, you had to buy a third-party peripheral that stacked onto the top.

 The original Tandy 1000 had ISA expansion slots.
 The computer was not as big as the original IBM PC, so some cards did not physically fit, but smaller form factor PCs quickly became popular, so that problem soon solved itself.
 Manufacturers figured out how to shrink their boards to accommodate the smaller form factor.
 It ended up having a lot of nice expansion options.

 Within a couple of years, Tandy decided to split the line, offering desktop computers with ISA expansion slots like the original Tandy 1000, but the two all in one machines, the EX and HX, worked a little differently.
 Instead of slots, they had a bus connector that could take up two three cards.
 Electrically it was compatible with ISA, but it used a form factor similar to a parallel IDE hard drive connector.